Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - 15 percent for having a documented and effective safety and health program, but with more than only incidental deficiencies.

-- No good faith reduction is given to employers with no safety and health program or where a Willful violation is found.
+- No good faith reduction is given if the employer has no safety and health program or where a willful, repeat, high-gravity serious, or failure-to-abate violation is found.

 - Note further violation, penalty, and citation policies prescribed in:

-- Chapters 4 to 8 of the Field Operations Manual (FOM) provides penalties and debt collection information.
-The FOM is directive CPL 02-00-164.
+- Chapters 4 to 6 of the FOM provides penalties and debt-collection information.

-- An OSHA memo called, "Annual Adjustments to OSHA Civil Penalties," updated each year that sets certain penalty adjustments and minimums.
+- An OSHA memo, "Annual Adjustments to OSHA Civil Penalties," updated each year that sets certain penalty adjustments and minimums.

 - Post OSHA citations for 3 days or until the violation is corrected, whichever is longer.